Sksandy17/Leetcode-Series/README.md

 - Difficult: Easy
 - Language: Java
-- Approach: Array Traversal + carry
+- Approach: Traverse from right to left, add one with carry, and update each digit accordingly.
 - Time Complexity: O(n)
 - Space Complexity: O(n)